COSC3020/theory-vs-practice-acraig9266/README.md

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
-  - The tree size of 1000 was less than the lower bound on the theoretical time complexity so it shouldn't be applied.
+  - The search is poorly implemented and has a higher complexity than log(n) like it should be.
   - Data used could've been generated differently where the small run had mostly or all integers which compare more quickly while the larger run had more or all strings which are compared much more slowly.
   - The computer had other intensive operations during the run with 10,000 elements so it had limited access to cpu resources resulting in longer execution time.